Please contact us if you have concerns about any planning application.

 Planning Application 20/00967/RG4 Land South Of Whitby Abbey Abbey Lane Whitby

-• Change of use, alteration and extension of agricultural buildings to form distillery (B2) and visitors centre (D1), formation of new access track, gates and hardstanding areas for pedestrian and vehicular access
+- Change of use, alteration and extension of agricultural buildings to form distillery (B2) and visitors centre (D1), formation of new access track, gates and hard-standing areas for pedestrian and vehicular access

 The application concerns a historically sensitive piece of land forming part of the immediate environs of Whitby Abbey.
-We were pleased to see that the applicant has discussed the proposal with Historic Engand and with the local authority's Conservation Officer.
+We were pleased to see that the applicant has discussed the proposal with Historic England and with the local authority's Conservation Officer.
 The applicant also approached the Civic Society to seek our views.

 The existing buildings are in poor condition and the proposal involves changes that we view as welcome and indeed desirable; they will help improve the look of the area, and will provide a long-term home for a successful local employer.
 We believe that the proposed change of use is appropriate and the associated facilities will add to the attractiveness of this part of Whitby for visitors and local people.